Idea2Plan: Exploring AI-Powered Research Planning

 \subsection{Evaluating LLM Judges with JudgeEval}

 We collect a dataset (\emph{Idea2Plan JudgeEval}) to assess the performance of different LLM judges against human expert annotations.
-From our development set of 30 papers, we randomly select five papers and generate two research plans for each, resulting in 10 generated research plans.
-For each plan, we collect ground-truth annotations by manually grading the plans against rubric questions.
+We randomly sample 30 papers from Idea2Plan Bench and, for each paper, randomly select one generated research plan from our experiments (covering diverse LLM and baseline combinations).
+Two annotators independently grade all rubric questions for each plan, achieving 88.4\% inter-annotator agreement (Cohen's $\kappa = 0.768$).
+For disagreements, a third annotator makes the final judgment.
 Since each rubric question is a binary classification task (a yes/no question), we report standard binary classification metrics with macro-averaging to aggregate performance across papers.
-We include a random baseline where the judge assigns yes or no randomly.

-The results show that o4-mini achieves the highest F1 score (0.91), while GPT-4.1-mini offers the most cost-effective option.
-We select o4-mini (reasoning=high) as our evaluation model to achieve the best possible grading accuracy.
+The results show that GPT-5 achieves the highest F1 score (0.937), while GPT-4.1-mini offers the most cost-effective option.
+All models exhibit a leniency bias, producing more false positives than false negatives.
+We select o4-mini (reasoning=high) as our evaluation model.